volarjs/vscode-typescript-web/README.md

 ## Disable Built-in TypeScript Extension

-This extension and the Built-in TypeScript Extension sometimes show duplicate results, which is not a big problem, but you still can disable the Built-in TypeScript Extension yourself if you want, please refer to https://vuejs.org/guide/typescript/overview.html#volar-takeover-mode.
+This extension and the Built-in TypeScript Extension sometimes show duplicate results, which is not a big problem, but you still can disable the Built-in TypeScript Extension yourself if you want.

 ## Settings